fennekki/cdparacord/README.markdown

 ## Known issues

+After cdparacord puts you in vim, there's no way to terminate cdparacord before it starts ripping other than inputting erroneous data (which you will subsequently lose).

 If something fails after entering disc information in a text editor, you lose the data you inputted.
 You can manually save it elsewhere to mitigate.